 Toronto Blue Jays

 The Phillies aren’t the only Major League team to call the area their spring home.
 The American League’s Toronto Blue Jays have opened spring training camp in Dunedin since the team’s inception in 1977.
-Dunedin Stadium (formerly Dunedin Stadium), where they play, picks up a Canadian accent at game time--both the Canadian and American national anthems are sung before play starts and Labatt Blue beer is on hand.
+TD Ballpark (formerly Dunedin Stadium), where they play, picks up a Canadian accent at game time--both the Canadian and American national anthems are sung before play starts and Labatt Blue beer is on hand.

 The team has a loyal following and fans often pack the stands.
 Lauded for its cozy, residential atmosphere (it's tucked in among small businesses and homes just a few blocks from downtown), the Jays’ Dunedin Stadium was once ranked by Sports Illustrated as one of the top five places to watch a Spring Training game.
 Expect a throwback to a bygone era--it has the smallest capactity of any stadium hosting Spring Training games (5, 509 bleacher-style seats), no video board and "Chad the Beer Guy" gets fans to sing "Take Me Out to the Ballgame" from the top of the dugout during the 7th inning stretch.